nyabongoedgar/nest-rooms/README.md

    This command will install all the required packages listed in the `package.json` file.

 4. **Start the Server**:

+   Note: The enviroment variables file has been left in the repo to ease set up

    Start the server by executing one of the following commands:

    - For production mode: